adierking/unplug/README.md

 ## How to Use

-You will need an NTSC-U (GGTE01) *Chibi-Robo!* ISO to use Unplug.
+You will need an NTSC-U (GGTE01) *Chibi-Robo!
+Plug Into Adventure!* ISO to use Unplug.
 Other versions of the game are not supported yet.

 Unplug is a command-line app, so you'll need to open PowerShell/Command Prompt/Terminal to use it.
 On Windows 10, you should try downloading Windows Terminal from the Store.